ChristianGracia/Harvard-CS50-Mobile-App-Development-with-React-Native/README.md

-# Repo for projects and exercises for in the Harvard CS50 Mobile App Development with React Native course
+# Harvard CS50 Mobile App Development with React Native course Repository

+this repo contains the 4 projects made in cs50 Mobile You can see me get more familar with react-native as I went through these

 - Project 0 -- [**X**]